 Today, nearly half of the planet’s inhabitants lives in cities.
 The latter consume three quarters of the energy produced on Earth and are responsible for 80% of global greenhouse gas emissions.
-In this context, solar forecasting is a growing necessity.
+In this context, power forecasting is a growing necessity.

 Integrate more green energy into the grid